BIGJRA/BIGJRA.github.io/reborn.md

 > The solution: use Magnitude or Bulldoze here on the field.
 Many of the wild Pokemon have one of these moves.

 Once you do so, you can grab the *Crystal Cavern Field Readout*.
 Head back out then go up the ladder at the top.
 You can find a hidden *Heart Scale* as well as a *Magical Seed* and a *Exp.
 Candy M*.
 Can't do anything else here so head up the next ladder.
 In here you can pick up an *Ability Capsule* and hidden *Exp.
-Candy M* and *Red Hots*.
+Candy M* and *Red-Hots*.

 You'll notice that we're back on B1F, so head back down the ladder below.
 This time we are going to take the ledges down to go all the way to the left.
 You'll reach a ladder.
 Upstairs, you can find a hidden *Ground Gem* and *Super Repel*.
 Head down the ledge - again we'll be on B1F.